Board Game Data Explorer

 The game trends tab allows a user to select single or multiple categories, mechanics, or publishers.
 The app then generates graphs showing user ratings and an annual count of games matching that criteria vs published year.

 The user rating figure shows that both categories have games with high ratings.
-The app also provides a hover-over feature that allows us to see the game name associated with each point.
+The app also provides a hover-over feature that allows us to see the game name associated with each data point.

 Top 10 Games